![]() |

 Listen to the program

-JEAN SIBELIUS: Intrada, Op.
-111, no. 1.
-CHARLES-MARIE WIDOR: Choral, from Organ Symphony No. 10, Op.
-73 (Romaine).
-ROBERT SCHUMANN: Fugue on B-A-C-H, Op.
-60, no. 1 –David Goode (2007 Grönlunds/Sibelius House, Lahti, Finland) Pipedreams Archive (recorded 8/1/07)
+JEAN SIBELIUS: Intrada, Opus 111, number 1.
+CHARLES-MARIE WIDOR: Choral, from Organ Symphony Number 10, Opus 73, Romaine.
+ROBERT SCHUMANN: Fugue on B-A-C-H, Opus 60, number 1 –David Goode (2007 Grönlunds/Sibelius Concert Hall, Lahti, Finland) Pipedreams Archive recorded August 1, 2007

-Filler – CHAPUIS (see above)
+Filler –MICHEL CHAPUIS (see above)

 Thanks to audio producer Tom Voegeli for his work in creating the special introduction to Balint Karosi’s new Concerto.
 Also note that these three auditoriums represent the many new concert rooms worldwide where the presence of a pipe was considered essential to the overall function of the space.
 Hundreds of orchestral scores involve the pipe organ, and though organs are undeniably expensive, pound-for-pound they are a bargain compared with a violin by Stradivarius or Guarneri, and no one would ever suggest to Pinchas Zukerman that he play on an electronic substitute.